Hadi891/Football-Analysis-System/models/readme.md

-## This YOLO model has been fine-tuned using the Roboflow Football Dataset (https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/dataset/1)
+## The model used is a YOLO model (yolov5x) fine-tuned using the Roboflow Football Dataset. (https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/dataset/1)